adityamangal410/portfolio_v2/README.md

 3. Remove any `HUGO_` environment variables that are no longer needed.

 With these options saved, subsequent builds will use the `netlify.toml` file in the repository.

+### Continuous integration

+The **Quarto Publish** workflow in `.github/workflows/quarto.yml` installs dependencies from `requirements.txt` before running `quarto render`.
+Keep this file updated whenever you modify the Python packages so the CI environment matches your local setup.